prof-rossetti/nyu-info-2335-201905/notes/python/packages/pandas.md

 ## Usage

-### The `DataFrame` Datatype
+### Data Frames

-The Pandas `DataFrame` data type represents a table of data, like a spreadsheet.
+The Pandas `DataFrame` datatype represents a table of data, like a spreadsheet.

-#### Creating DataFrames
+#### Creating Data Frames

-When using a list to create a new `DataFrame`, each entry in the list represents another row in the table:
+When using a list to create a new data frame, each entry in the list represents another row in the table:

 ```py
 import pandas as pd